Oladipupo-Erinle/US-SUPERSTORE/README.md

 ![](CP.png)

-In terms of quantity, the technology category had the lowest sales, amounting to 1,847 units.
+In terms of quantity, the technology category had the lowest sales, amounting to **1,847 units**.
 However, it generated the highest sales value of **$836,154**.

 Conversely, office supplies had the highest demand with **6,026 units** sold but recorded the lowest sales value of $719,047.
 From these figures,